Remi-Gau/check_my_code/README.md

 ([Florian Schanda](https://github.com/florianschanda)) who actually knows what he's doing.

-It also intregrates fairly well with [pre-commit](https://pre-commit.com/) to make sure you only commit clean code.
+It also integrates fairly well with [pre-commit](https://pre-commit.com/) to make sure you only commit clean code.

 ## Why this project?